 Hello and welcome to my blog.
 I’m Catherine Cronin, academic coordinator of online IT programmes and lecturer in Information Technology at the National University of Ireland, Galway.
-My work and research interests are online and open education, digital literacies and social media in education.
-In September 2013 I begin work on my PhD in the area of open education and digital identity.
+My work is focused on online and open education, digital identity, and social media in education.
+I’m currently working towards a PhD in the area of open education and digital identity.
 You can find out more about my work and online presence here: about.me/catherinecronin.

-What motivates me most in my work is learning and collaborating with fellow educators and students — creating opportunities for change through authentic, worthwhile, even passionate, learning.
+What motivates me most in my work is learning and collaborating with fellow educators and students — creating opportunities for change through authentic, worthwhile, even passionate learning.
 I’m happy to see assumptions changing and boundaries blurring: roles of students and teachers, formal and informal learning, and sites of learning.